-One of the main benefits of learning the drums with a drum instructor is their ability to quickly identify areas of your technique that may be leading to, or resulting in injury.
-Playing the drums should not hurt you, and if it does, it is normally a break-down in grip, posture, or foot pedal technique.
-If you are not taking lessons with a drum teacher, the Drum Ambition Special Feature Videos on Grip, Posture and Bass Drum Technique will give you some helpful insight on how to develop your playing style to stay healthy, and build control.
-There is a musical byproduct too, as you will quickly learn that if a beat feels uncomfortable to play, it is probably sounding awkward as well.
-There is also a video blog on this subject.
+One of the main benefits of taking drum lessons is the ability to quickly identify areas of your technique that may be leading to injury.
+Playing the drums should not hurt you.
+If it does, it is normally a break-down in grip, posture, or foot pedal technique.
+Our free video on these subjects will give you some helpful insight into developing your playing style to stay healthy and build control.

 Helpful related articles:

-I recently wrote a blog addressing a scene from the movie Whiplash.
-You can read the blog here, but to summarize, your hands should not bleed when you are playing the drums.
-This is a lapse in technique, and is completely avoidable by refining how you are holding your stick.
-If you follow the instructions in our Special Feature Video on Grip, the worst case scenario would be a callus here and there if you are playing for many hours a week, and even that becomes less common over time.
-The key to controlled, dynamic drumming is to hold the stick lightly; not with the so called "death-grip" that results in bleeding and frequent calluses.
-If you are experiencing pain in your hands, you are almost certainly holding too tight, and that is something that should be immediately addressed to avoid the obvious discomfort, but also more serious longer term issues such as carpal tunnel syndrome.
-(This is caused by compression of key nerves in the wrist).
+Your hands should not bleed when you are playing the drums.
+This is completely avoidable by refining how you are holding your stick.
+If you follow the instructions in this free video, the worst-case scenario would be the occasional callus, and only if you play for many hours a week.
+Even that becomes less common over time.
+The key to controlled, dynamic, and comfortable drumming is holding the stick lightly.
+If you are experiencing discomfort in your hands, you may be holding the stick too tight.
 If you are regularly breaking sticks, this is also a sign that your grip may be too tight.
-When playing the drums and cymbals, working with the natural rebound of the stick will help you avoid stress injuries, and we discuss this in our videos.
+When playing the drums and cymbals, working with the stick's natural rebound will help you avoid stress injuries, and we discuss this in our videos.

-This is often a byproduct of bad posture, or a drum set-up that is not ergonomic.
-Let's address posture first.
-In our video on Posture, we show you how to set your drum seat height according to your overall body height, and then stress the importance of sitting up straight on your lumbar spine (lower back).
-If you "slouch" by relaxing those lower back muscles, you will not only feel eventual discomfort in your lower back, but also in your neck.
+Neck or shoulder pain is often a result of bad posture or a drum set-up that is not ergonomic.
+In our free video on posture, we show you how to set your drum seat according to your overall body height and stress the importance of sitting up straight on your lumbar spine.
+If you slouch by relaxing the lower back muscles, you will feel eventual discomfort in your lower back and neck.
 It may feel uncomfortable or even unnatural to sit up straight in the early days of drumming, but it is absolutely worth persevering.
-Sitting up straight will not only save your lower back and neck from stress, but it also facilitates significantly better control of your arms and legs.
-Also, bear in mind that the ergonomics of your drum set can play a role here.
-For example, even with good posture, if your drums and cymbals are set too low, too high, too close or far away, you could be forcing yourself into an unnatural playing position.
-Our video on Posture and Positioning will help you find the right balance.
+Sitting up straight will not only save your lower back and neck from stress but also facilitates better control of your arms and legs.
+Also, bear in mind that your drum set ergonomics can play a role.
+For example, even with good posture, if your drums and cymbals are set too low, too high, too close, or far away, you could be forcing yourself into an unnatural playing position.
+Our video on positioning your drums will help you find the right balance.

-Again, having an appropriate seat height can help alleviate any discomfort in your feet or ankles, but paying attention to bass drum and hi hat pedal technique is equally important.
-In our video on Bass Drum Technique, we discuss the heel up and heel down techniques that can improve your control, and give you comfort and support at the same time.
-These videos are available to our Drum Ambition Community Members.
-If you are finding that your shin is hurting as a result of playing the bass drum or hi hat pedals, then this might be down to your technique, and using a "heel up" technique can help, as well as other options outlined in our Bass Drum Technique video.
+Again, having an appropriate seat height can help alleviate any discomfort in your feet or ankles, but paying attention to the bass drum and hi-hat pedal technique is equally important.
+In our video on bass drum technique, we discuss the heel-up and heel-down techniques that can improve your control and give you comfort and support at the same time.
+If you are finding that your shin is hurting due to playing the bass drum or hi-hat pedals, this might be down to your technique, and using a heel-up technique can help, as outlined in our bass drum technique video.